EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 reliable choice.

 #### Jami
-Provides decentralized chat, video, and file sharing, but no group chat.
+Provides decentralized chat, video, and file sharing.
+Recently, many features including group chat have been added.
 Android is well supported.
 It is already configured for persistant storage.

+Try this one!

 #### Retroshare